 Step 5: Install Drawer Guides on Drawers

-For the drawers I used heavy-duty full-extension ball-bearing guides, similar to these.
+For the drawers I used heavy-duty full-extension ball-bearing guides.
 (You know they're good if you have to use three hyphenated compound adjectives to describe them.)

 Drawer guide positioning was determined by various factors, and I used a few tricks to make sure they were all fastened precisely as needed.
 See photo notes for tips on this.